CONTACT US

 Chlorides are road salts that pull moisture from their surroundings and wet the clay particles.
 This makes them heavier, so they can’t fly up into the air as dust.
 And since chlorides form a crust over the soil’s surface, they also help stabilize unpaved clay roads to prevent erosion.

-However, chlorides have some significant drawbacks.
-They only last about three to six months, so you’ll have to pay to apply them multiple times a year.
+Chlorides are effective—especially at dust control—but they do have significant drawbacks.
+They only last three to six months, so you’ll have to reapply them multiple times a year.
 They only work in humid climates.
 They’re corrosive to cars and concrete bridges.
-And they can build up in water and soil over time, which can sicken or kill plants and animals.
-Clay soils are more prone to salt retention than other soil types, so they’re at greater risk of chloride contamination.
+And they can build up in water and soil, permanently contaminating them.
+Clay soils are especially prone to chloride contamination due to their absorptive nature.

-Paved roads are built in layers.
-They generally have a soil subgrade on the bottom, an aggregate subbase in the middle, and an asphalt or concrete topcoat.
-But as we discussed, building on a clay soil subgrade can cause the pavement to crack and fail.
-It’s crucial to stabilize the clay before adding any more layers to the road, so let’s explore our options for doing that.
+As you well know, paved roads contain several layers: a soil subgrade on the bottom, an aggregate subbase in the middle, and an asphalt or concrete topcoat.
+But, building on a clay soil subgrade can cause the pavement to crack and fail because of the clay’s constant shrink-swell cycles.
+Roadbuilders must stabilize the clay before adding any more layers to the road.
+So, let’s take a look at the traditional soil stabilizers for the job.

-During over-excavation, the construction crew removes most or all of the expansive clay from the jobsite.
+During over excavation, the construction crew removes most or all of the expansive clay from the jobsite.
 Then, they import more stable materials like sand and Type II aggregate to fill the void.
-Over-excavation is common because completely removing the expansive clay removes all the problems of building on it.
+Over excavation is common because it removes all the problems of building on expansive clay.
+After all, the soil can’t give you any trouble if it isn’t there!

-However, over-excavation is expensive and time-consuming because it requires digging up and hauling out all the old material, then hauling in and compacting the new material.
-So, you’ll pay the trifecta of large road construction expenses: material, hauling, and labor costs.
+However, over excavation is expensive and time-consuming because it requires digging up and hauling out the old material, then hauling in and compacting the new material.
+So, you’ll pay the trifecta of major road construction costs: material, hauling, and labor.

 Lime or Cement-Treated Base